ecilasun/catnip/INSTRUCTION_SET.md

 Pushes the next instuction's address onto the branch stack and sets the IP to the 2 words following this instruction or the contents of register rA.

-### BRANCHIF {address} / BRANCHIF rA
+### BRANCHIF {address} rB / BRANCHIF rA rB

-Pushes the next instuction's address onto the branch stack and sets the IP to the 2 words following this instruction or the contents of register rA if the TR register is set.
+Pushes the next instuction's address onto the branch stack and sets the IP to the 2 words following this instruction or the contents of register rA if the rB register is 1.

 ### JMP {address} / JMP rA

 Sets the IP to the 2 words following this instruction or the contents of register rA.

-### JMPIF {address} / JMPIF rA
+### JMPIF {address} rB / JMPIF rA rB

-Sets the IP to the 2 words following this instruction or the contents of registers rA if the TR register IS SET.
+Sets the IP to the 2 words following this instruction or the contents of registers rA if the rB register IS SET.

-### JMPIFNOT {address} / JMPIFNOT rA
+### JMPIFNOT {address} rB / JMPIFNOT rA rB

-Sets the IP to the 2 words following this instruction or the contents of registers rA if the TR register IS NOT SET.
+Sets the IP to the 2 words following this instruction or the contents of registers rA if the rB register IS NOT SET.

 ---
 ## Integer Math Instruction